 Who can be an organ donor?

 Anyone 18 years or over may be an organ donor.
-Minors who are at least 16 years old may add a donor designation if a parent or guardian consents in writing.
+However, minors who are 15 years and 9 months old may add a donor designation if a parent or guardian consents in writing.
 Advanced age or a history of illness do not mean you can't be a donor.
 Decisions about the suitability of donated organs are made at the time of death.
 The donation of the body for medical education is also possible.

 What are the rights of the next of kin?